 Applications will be processed according to the Co-ordinated Admissions arrangements.

-From January 2014, if you complete an online application for an in-year school place you will be able to check your waiting list position for community schools by using the reference number that is provided with your confirmation e-mail.
+From January 2014, if you complete an online application for an in-year school place you will be able to check your waiting list positions for community schools by using the reference number that is provided with your confirmation e-mail.
 We are only able to provide waiting list positions for community primary schools.
 If you would like to check your waiting list position for Academies, Foundation, Voluntary Aided or Free schools (including all secondary schools) you will need to contact the school directly.
 Therefore the waiting list position should be used as guidance only as your actual position may be higher or lower depending on offers made or applications received since the most recent update.
 If you have submitted an application and are unable to check your waiting list position within 5 school days, please contact the School Placement and Admissions team on 01895 556644.

 We are only able to provide waiting list positions for community schools.
 If you would like to check your waiting list position for Academies, Foundation, Voluntary Aided or Free schools you will need to contact the school directly.
 You can find a full list of the type of schools in Hillingdon [32kb].

 If your child is due to start Primary or Secondary school in September 2017, you will still need to apply through your own local authority from 1 September 2016.
 Hillingdon residents can find more information for Primary admissions or for Secondary admissions.